Document Management ROI: Reducing Costs and Risks with Modern Systems

 Cost Management: From Capital to Operating Expenses

 The shift from on-premises infrastructure to cloud-based document management (and for some, back to an on-prem and cloud hybrid) transforms how organizations budget for information management.
+Companies across industries such as healthcare, finance, education, public sector, and manufacturing benefit from this shift, gaining efficiency, compliance, and improved workflows tailored to their specific needs.
 Instead of large capital outlays followed by depreciation and eventual replacement, cloud models provide predictable operational costs that adjust with usage, with some more consistent workflows returning back to on-prem or to cheaper co-located alternatives.
+Additionally, automating document processes in the cloud leads to significant time savings by reducing manual intervention and speeding up access to information.

 I don't expect to see too many fully on-prem systems in the future, due in part to the advantages of usage-based pricing for some important use cases, but also due to the value of leveraging cloud-native systems when those systems make the most sense, especially areas around asynchronous processing and AI integration.